Understanding electricity and gas bills

 Your bill could be higher than normal because:

-• you're using more energy - for example, different seasons or you're at home more
+• you're using more energy - eg different seasons or you're at home more

 • the tariffs you pay have increased